larrydodson/election_analysis/README.md

 ---
 ## 4. Summary of the Election Audit

-  Using Figure-4, below, we summarize the Results and findings.
+  From the Figures above, and also referencing Figure-4 below, we summarize the Results and findings of this audit.
+In this election:

-    * How many votes were cast in this congressional election?
-    * Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+  - total votes = 369,711 votes
+  - for each of the three counties:
+      - Arapahoe: 24,801 votes at 6.7% of the total votes
+      - Denver:  306,055 votes at 82.8% of the total votes
+      - Jefferson: 38,855 votes at 10.5% of the total votes
-    * Which county had the largest number of votes?
+  - Denver County had the largest number of votes at 306,055
-    * Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+  - for each of the three candidates, please see Figure-3 above for number of votes and the percentage of total votes for each candidate
-    * Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+  - The election winner was candidate Diana DeGette with 272,892 votes at 73.8% of the total votes placed.

 | **Voting Results** | **Counties** | **Candidates** |
 | :---         |     :---:      |          :---: |